SGM HERB FRIEDMAN (Ret.)

 Be careful, soldiers of the IB Corps!
 Hide yourselves from the sharp eyes of the U.N artillery and naval gunfire.

-Some leaflets from Plan Divide are 8394 (Soldiers of the North Korean Army), 8412 (No courtship and love for the Korean Peoples Army), 8716 (Warriors of the Chinese Communist Forces), 8719 (Desertion ratio Communist Chinese Forces vs. North Korean Peoples Army), 8727 (No sweethearts for the Chinese Communist Forces) and 8729 (No wives and sons for the Chinese Communist forces).
+Some leaflets from Plan Divide are 8394 (Soldiers of the North Korean Army), 8716 (Warriors of the Chinese Communist Forces) and 8719 (Desertion ratio Communist Chinese Forces vs. North Korean Peoples Army).

 Plan Dragon used the theme of nostalgia and longing for home during the lunar New Year holiday season of 1952.
 During the lunar holiday season, leaflets were designed to make soldiers think of home while other leaflets targeted civilians in order to encourage dissatisfaction with their husbands and sons continued military duty.
 Operations culminated during the lunar New Years holiday.
 This campaign ran from 19 January 1952 to 27 January 1952.

 Leaflet 1143 depicts the hands of freedom-loving North Koreans reaching toward the symbol of the United Nations hoping for peace and freedom.
 The leaflet contrasts the peaceful, democratic ideals of the United Nations with the cruel dictates of Communism.
 It states that Communism is the only impediment to a peaceful, united Korea.
+The leaflet was printed by the 1st Radio Broadcasting and Leaflet Group and dated 14 January 1952.
+A Chinese-language version with the same image and text is coded 7122.
 The text on the front is:

 Will the Year of the Dragon Bring Peace?

-Some other leaflets in Plan Dragon are 1146 (Victory over Communism), 7121 (Escape to a peaceful New Year), and 7122 (Will the year of the Dragon bring peace? - in Chinese).
+Some other leaflets in Plan Dragon are 7121 (Escape to a peaceful New Year), and 7122 (Will the year of the Dragon bring peace? - in Chinese).

 Plan Eris, like Plan Divide, was designed to create dissension between the North Korean and Chinese military.
 This leaflet was prepared for the North Koreans by the 1st Radio Broadcasting and Leaflet Group on 3 September 1951.
 The asterisk at the end of the code indicates that it was requested by the Eighth U.S. Army in Korea.
 This is the first leaflet in the Eris series.
 The official designation is Chinese Communist Forces Borrowing from North Korea.
 The leaflet is based on intelligence reports that the Chinese often borrow tools and animals from the Koreans and do not return them.
 The text is: